shaneknapp/docs/content/acceptable_use.md

 As an Authorized User of Cal-ICOR Managed Infrastructure, you are expected to:
 - Use only the Cal-ICOR Managed Infrastructure and accounts for which you have authorization.
-- Not store, process or transmit any sensitive data (e.g., personally identifiable information, protected health information, etc.).
+- Not store, process or transmit any sensitive data (e.g., grades, personally identifiable information, protected health information, etc.).
 If you are unsure whether the data you are using is sensitive, please contact your Institution Representative or Cal-ICOR staff.